 Funding and budget

-Annually, NIA prepares a Congressional Budget Justification to provide Senate and House Appropriations Committees with funding estimates and details about our research and related support activities.
+Annually, NIA prepares a Congressional Budget Justification to provide Senate and House Appropriations Committees with funding estimates and details about our research and related initiatives.
 View NIA's latest Congressional Budget Justification.

-In addition, per a congressional mandate, NIH annually submits to the President and then Congress a Professional Judgment Budget that estimates the additional funding, above the base for Alzheimer’s and related dementias, needed to effectively treat and prevent these disorders by 2025.
+Additionally, a congressional mandate requires that NIH annually submit to the President and then Congress a Professional Judgment Budget that estimates additional funding needed above the base for Alzheimer’s and related dementias.

 - NIA Budget & Testimony